galacean/galacean.github.io/docs/custom-material.en-US.md

 ### ShaderData separate benefits

-The shaderData are saved in the four categories [Scene](${api}core/Scene), [Camera](${api}core/Camera), [Renderer](${api}core/Renderer), [Material ](${api}core/Material) of the engine, one of the benefits is that the bottom layer can upload a block of uniform according to the upload timing to improve performance; in addition, the material-independent shaderData can be stripped out to achieve shared materials, ie. two renderer shares one material, although the same shader must be controlled, but the upload of this part of the shader data comes from the shaderData of the two renderers, it will not affect each other's rendering results.
+The shaderData are saved in the four categories [Scene](${api}core/Scene), [Camera](${api}core/Camera), [Renderer](${api}core/Renderer), [Material ](${api}core/Material) of the engine, one of the benefits is that the bottom layer can upload a block of uniform according to the upload timing to improve performance; in addition, the material-independent shaderData can be stripped out to achieve shared materials, i.e. two renderer shares one material, although the same shader must be controlled, but the upload of this part of the shader data comes from the shaderData of the two renderers, it will not affect each other's rendering results.

-ie.
+i.e.

 ```typescript
 const renderer1ShaderData = renderer1.shaderData;